-The rising costs of Medicare and Medicaid are adding to the growing federal deficit and are considered unsustainable by both parties.
-Obamacare is projected to reduce some of those costs according to CBO, but Republicans believe the program will add to the deficit.
+The rising costs of Medicare and Medicaid are considered are adding to the growing federal deficit and are considered unsustainable by both parties.
+Obamacare is projected to reduce some of those according to CBO, but Republicans believe it will add to the deficit.

 Romney has expressed support of it—dubbing it “marvelous”—but placed little emphasis on the Ryan budget while campaigning.
 But the changes to Medicare have also been met with criticism within the party.
 Former House Speaker Newt Gingrich called it "right-wing social engineering," a comment he later backed down from.

 The Ryan plan also holds out the promise that a campaign increasingly shaped by gaffes could evolve into a sharper debate about ideas and political philosophy, a genuine contest over who has the better vision for the economy.